hyenasky/hyenasky/README.md

 I was recruited by the BetaWiki community and in the span of about 5 days, I was able to jerry-rig a [machine in MAME](https://github.com/hyenasky/mame-r3kjazz) for the "R3000 Jazz" internal development board that this NT build ran on, port the ARC firmware to the R3000 chip and get it to run, and successfully boot the [earliest Windows NT build](https://betawiki.net/wiki/Windows_NT_3.1_April_1991_build) currently known.

-I did this work almost single-handedly except for some last minute contributions by [@substanc3-dev](https://github.com/substanc3-dev), who created a script to work around a bug in VirtualBox's serial emulation that was preventing the NT kernel debugger from operating.
+I did this work almost single-handedly except for some last minute contributions by [@substanc3-dev](https://github.com/substanc3-dev), who created a script to work around a mismatch between VirtualBox and MAME's serial emulation that was preventing the NT kernel debugger from operating.

 <img src="https://raw.githubusercontent.com/hyenasky/hyenasky/main/arc3000.png" width="280" alt="First successful initialization of the R3000 ARC port"><img src="https://raw.githubusercontent.com/hyenasky/hyenasky/main/aprilntboot.png" width="280" alt="R3000 NT starts to boot over debugger console on OS/2"><img src="https://raw.githubusercontent.com/hyenasky/hyenasky/main/aprilntrunning.png" width="280" alt="Ancient NT running :)">